-These tumours demonstrate variable clinical and radiological progression.
-In patients with NF1, it is not unusual for these tumours to be quiescent, with little progression demonstrated over some years.
-In others, the tumours are more aggressive with extension along the optic pathways 3.
+These tumors demonstrate variable clinical and radiological progression.
+In patients with NF1, it is not unusual for these tumors to be quiescent, with little progression demonstrated over some years.
+In others, the tumors are more aggressive with extension along the optic pathways 3.

-Treatment options, therefore, depend on clinical context, as well as the location of the tumour at presentation.
+Treatment options, therefore, depend on the clinical context, as well as the location of the tumor at presentation.
 If it is isolated to one optic nerve and does not extend to the chiasm, then resection is curative (albeit with the loss of vision in that eye).
-If the tumour extends to the chiasm or more posteriorly, then curative resection is not possible, with resection reserved for treatment of mass effects (proptosis, intracranial mass effect) 3.
+If a tumor extends to the chiasm or more posteriorly, then curative resection is not possible, with resection reserved for treatment of mass effects (proptosis, intracranial mass effect) 3.

 The absence of calcification can be used to differentiate optic nerve glioma from optic nerve sheath meningioma 6.

-Additionally, when the bulk of the tumour is located at the chiasm, the differential should include pituitary region masses.
+Additionally, when the bulk of a tumor is located at the chiasm, the differential should include pituitary region masses.

 - 1. Kanamalla US.
 The optic nerve tram-track sign.
 Radiology.
 2003;227 (3): 718-9. doi:10.1148/radiol.2273010758 - Pubmed citation

 - 2. Hendrix LE, Kneeland JB, Haughton VM et-al. MR imaging of optic nerve lesions: value of gadopentetate dimeglumine and fat-suppression technique.
 AJR Am J Roentgenol.
 1990;155 (4): 849-54.
 AJR Am J Roentgenol (abstract) - Pubmed citation